-Mentor 'stranded in NZ' until November
+Mentor's social media plea proves successful

 Quarantine-free travel from New Zealand to Australia is currently suspended and airlines have dramatically reduced the number of available flights between the two countries.

-The England squad had originally been due to fly from New Zealand to Australia on an exempt charter flight on Saturday, but will instead return home via Singapore on Wednesday.
+The England squad had originally been scheduled to fly from New Zealand to Australia on an exempt charter flight on Saturday, but will instead return home via Singapore on Wednesday.

 That decision came after confirmation "evolving Covid-19 restrictions" in Australia had forced the series to be cancelled.